KazDragon/terminalpp/examples/positioned_smiley/README.md

 make -j
 ```

-    ./hello_world
+    ./positioned smiley

-will print, "Hello, world!" to the terminal.
+will print a smiley character to the top left corner of the terminal.